Book demo

 Always clarify to your employees that their bonus withholding (especially the flat percentage) isn’t their final tax cost.
 They should expect a refund or additional taxes owed after filing, depending on their personal financial situation.

-Best practices for managing bonus tax rates
+Best practices for managing employee bonus taxes

 From a tax perspective, there are a few things you can do to help your employees when handing out bonuses.
 For instance, it’s generally advisable to: